indimail/indimail-virtualdomains/.github/README-indimail.md

 # exit
 ```

-The duplicate eliminator uses [[822header(1)](https://github.com/indimail/indimail-mta/wiki/822header.1)](https://github.com/indimail/indimail-mta/wiki/822header.1) program to extract all headers other than <b>Received</b>, <b>Delivered-To</b> and <b>X-Delivered-To</b>.
+The duplicate eliminator uses [822header(1)](https://github.com/indimail/indimail-mta/wiki/822header.1) program to extract all headers other than <b>Received</b>, <b>Delivered-To</b> and <b>X-Delivered-To</b>.
 The duplicate elimination is based on the md5sum values of these headers.
-You can alter this by running your own program (and arguments) by setting <b>ELIMINATE_DUPS_ARGS</b> environment variable.
+You can alter this by running your own program (and arguments) by setting **ELIMINATE_DUPS_ARGS** environment variable.
 The program needs to read descriptor 0 to get the entire email.

 # Using procmail with IndiMail